intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 **Parameters:**

-* `size`: Int tuple of length 3.
+* `size`: Length 3.
 UpSampling factors for dim1, dim2 and dim3.
 Default is (2, 2, 2).
 * `dimOrdering`: Format of input data.
 Only 'th' (Channel First) is supported for now.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.